Hackin7/Primero1LandingSite/README.md

+# Primero 1 Landing Site
+A Simple landing page for Primero 1.
+Based on the [Start Bootstrap - New Age] web app landing page template

+Includes Icons made by Freepik from www.flaticon.com is licensed by CC 3.0 BY.
+Includes download links to APK files, Google Play, Amazon App Store,and to the URL of the Web App.
+Also includes links to sites with more information like sugarizer.org

+Made for the Google Code-In Task :(https://codein.withgoogle.com/tasks/5571261011853312/?sp-is_beginner=False&sp-search=Html)

 # [Start Bootstrap - New Age](https://startbootstrap.com/template-overviews/new-age/)

 [New Age](http://startbootstrap.com/template-overviews/new-age/) is a web app landing page theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).